geosolutions-it/geostore/geoserver/README.txt

 Use the auth key Module for with GeoStore/GeoServer
 ===================================================
-    * install auth key module in GeoServer.
+    * Install the auth key module in GeoServer.
+    * Go to the authentication page and scroll into the 'Authentication Filters' section
+	* Click 'Add new'.
-    * go to authentication page and click on authkey module.
+	* Inside the 'New authentication Filter' page clieck on authkey module.
+	* Insert the name (i.e. 'geostore').
-    * Sync with user properties (select geostore),leave authkey as parameter name.
+	* Leave authkey as parameter name.
-    * (Sync keys to create them)
+	* Select the 'User Property' as 'Authentication key user mapper'.
+	* Select the created geostore's 'User/Group Service'.
-    * go in the authentication page and open default filter chain.
+    * Go into the authentication page and open default filter chain.
-    * add auth key and put it on top, and save.
+    * Add auth key and put it on top, and save.